Skip to content

 Tip

-This feature is only supported with nightlies of Gradle 8.12 created after October 24, 2024.
+This feature is only supported with Gradle 8.12 and above.

-If you have the correct version of Gradle, you'll be asked a new question:
+If you have a version of Gradle that supports this feature, you'll be asked a new question:

 Additional project types were loaded.
 Do you want to generate a project using a contributed project specification?